algorithmx/book/Golovanov.Chapter-07-all.md

 $$ v = -\frac{(r-w) \times i_z}{|(r-w) \times i_z|} = \frac{1}{\sqrt{xx + yy}} \begin{pmatrix} -y \\ x \\ 0 \end{pmatrix},$$

-where \( w \) is the radius vector of the vantage point; \( r \) is the radius vector of the surface point, at which the normal is computed; and \( i_z \) is the normal to the image plane.
-The rotation of vector \( m \) is described by
+where $w$ is the radius vector of the vantage point; $r$ is the radius vector of the surface point, at which the normal is computed; and $i_z$ is the normal to the image plane.
+The rotation of vector $m$ is described by

 $$ m_p = (vv^T) \cdot m + \cos \eta (E - vv^T) m + \sin \eta v \times m.$$

 Thus, we generate a perspective image in the same manner as we do a parallel image, but for an accordingly distorted simplified model.

-To determine the color and brightness of an image point with coordinates \( x \) and \( y \), we find the intersection of the line orthogonal to the image plane passing through the considered point of the image within the simplified model.
-In the local coordinate system, this search is reduced to determining the triangular plates, in the projection of which lies the point with coordinates \( x \) and \( y \).
+To determine the color and brightness of an image point with coordinates $x$ and $y$, we find the intersection of the line orthogonal to the image plane passing through the considered point of the image within the simplified model.
+In the local coordinate system, this search is reduced to determining the triangular plates, in the projection of which lies the point with coordinates $x$ and $y$.
 The latter problem is a two-dimensional one.
-The points of the image are located within the projection of the plate with vertices \( p_a, p_b, \) and \( p_c \), if its barycentric coordinates \( a, b, \) and \( c, \) calculated relative to the vertices of the plate, take non-negative values.
+The points of the image are located within the projection of the plate with vertices $p_a, p_b,$ and $p_c$, if its barycentric coordinates $a, b,$ and $c,$ calculated relative to the vertices of the plate, take non-negative values.
 If at least one of the barycentric coordinates is negative, it means that the triangular plate is not intersected by the passing through the image point and the plane orthogonal to the image.
 For intersecting triangular plates, we compute the direction of the normal and optical properties of the plates at the intersection points.
 If the modeled object is not transparent, then we are interested only in one triangular plate, for which the intersection point has the largest coordinate.
 Using the described method, we find the points of the surface of the model for the considered point of the image, the optical properties of the surface, the direction of the surface normal, direction to each light source, and the intensity and color range of each light source.
 Using this information, we can determine the color and brightness of the image point.

 To create irregularities on the surface of the model we can use random variation of the normal.
 Fig. 7.5.4 shows a model whose surface normals have been assigned random deviations.